How frequently will organic materials be collected?

 For example, you could place the bottom half of a greasy, food-soiled pizza box in the green organics cart and place the clean, residue-free top half in the blue recycling cart.
 Or, you could place the entire pizza box in the green organics cart.
 However, you should not place the entire pizza box in the blue recycling cart, as it has some food-residue remaining on it.

-No. Bags that are labeled “compostable” or “biodegradable” break down at a significantly slower rate than the organic materials accepted in the Curbside Organics Collection Program.
+Plastic bags are not biodegradable and cannot be composted.
+Bags that are labeled “compostable” or “biodegradable” break down at a significantly slower rate than the organic materials accepted in the Curbside Organics Collection Program, so we do not accept them at this time.
 If you choose to bag your food scraps, please use a paper option.

 I already compost at home.
 Should I still use my green cart?